-The Bank recognizes that it is exposed to Environmental, Social, and Governance ("ESG") risks due to both its internal operations and its business activities.
-In 2023, we published Scotiabank's Overview of ESG Risk Framework and Policy.
-This Overview describes each component of ESG risk as well as how the Bank integrates ESG risk due diligence in its credit due diligence, adjudication, and approval processes.
+The Bank recognizes that it is exposed to environmental, social, and governance ("ESG") risks due to both its operations and business activities.
+In 2023, we first published Scotiabank's Overview of ESG Risk Management Framework.
+This overview describes how the Bank integrates ESG risk considerations into due diligence and decision-making processes.